Saidill/student-backend-java/README.md

 # Student Crud System

-A Spring Boot application for managing student data with PostgreSQL database.
+A RESTful API for managing student data using Spring Boot and a PostgreSQL database

 ## Prerequisites